 Second, be very aware of your lines.
-There are at least two lines you have to create- a cheek line and a neck line.
-Even guys with big full beards can have neck lines and cheek lines and need to shave to maintain them.
+There are at least two lines you have to create - a cheek line and a neck line.
+Even guys with big full beards can have neck lines and cheek lines, and they need to shave to maintain them.
 It’s up to you how you want to go about doing that, and it depends on your beard style as well.

-Now, as you see from the image above, I grew my facial hair for 3 weeks to take some photos and show you how different beard styles look on a tall thin man.
-I’m 6’6″ and 195 lbs by the way.
+Now, as you see from the image below, I grew my facial hair for 3 weeks to take a few photos and show you how different beard styles look on a tall thin man.
+I’m 6’6″ and 195 lbs, by the way.
 And I definitely have the oblong face shape, something most of you probably have as well.

 If you want to look more proportional and less long in the face, a full beard is a great choice.
-Of course, this photo is only three weeks worth of growth.
-You can go for weeks, months or even try a “yeard” which is exactly what it sounds like…year long beard.
+Of course, the photos I featured is only three weeks worth of growth.
+You can go for weeks, months, or even try a “yeard” which is exactly what it sounds like… a year long beard.